 Semi-automated annotation

 The semi-automated method combines automated annotation with human verification and correction.
-The algorithms perform an initial pre-annotationthen humans correct and refine the results.
-This approach offers a good balance between speed and accuracy, as it enables data to be processed rapidly while maintaining good annotation quality thanks to human intervention.
+The algorithms perform a first pass of πŸ”— pre-annotationΒ then humans correct and refine the results.
+This approach offers a good balance between speed and accuracy, as it enables data to be processed quickly while maintaining good annotation quality thanks to human intervention.

 It is also less costly than fully manual annotation, since humans only intervene to correct errors in data annotation.
 However, this method can be complex to implement, requiring an infrastructure to integrate automated and manual steps.
 What's more, the final quality always depends on the initial performance of the annotation algorithms.